WasteOfADrumBum/i18next_translation/README.md

 npm run dev
 ```

-If PostgresSQL gives an error while connecting run a Powershell instance as an Admin then use:
+If PostgreSQL gives an error while connecting, run a PowerShell instance as an Admin, then use:

 ```bash
 taskkill /F /IM postgres.exe